shinigamixgod/tempo/README.md

 deckOverlay.setProps({ layers: [windLayer] });
 ```

-## Always Use the /info Endpoint for Tooltips
+## Always Use the `/info` Endpoint for Tooltips

-Before you show a layer or handle clicks for tooltips, always fetch `/[layer]/{timestamp}/info`.
-This gives you the correct bounds and image size for each layer and time.
-Use these values to map coordinates to pixels and get the right weather value.
-You can also show extra info from `/info`, like min/max values, units, and timestamp, in the tooltip.
+Before rendering a layer or handling tooltips/clicks, always fetch `/[layer]/{timestamp}/info`.
+This endpoint provides the correct bounds, image size, and statistics for each layer and time.
+Use these values to map coordinates to pixels and retrieve the correct weather value.
+You can also display extra information from `/info`, such as min/max values, units, and timestamp, in your tooltip.

 Example: